Company of the Year Awards Criteria

 • Target audience & strategy (1-10 points)

-Please provide us with details around the audience you were targeting and your overall strategy to reach them as well as the strategy to meet the overall objectives.
+Please provide us with details about the audience you were targeting and your overall strategy to reach them as well as the strategy to meet the overall objectives.

 • Implementation & creativity (1-10 points)

 Please give us a detailed explanation of your implementation for the app/campaign/application.
-Include screenshots to help us visualise campaigns.
+Include screenshots to help us visualize campaigns.
 Provide information on the creativity of the campaign.

 • Details of any challenges faced and how these were overcome (1-10 points)